 This Vegan Peanut Butter Chocolate Chip Cake for Two is the epitome of a decadent, delicious and EASY cake!
 It is rich, moist and the entire cake, including glaze, is just 8 ingredients and is super easy to make with just 1 bowl and about 10 minutes prep time.

 Boy are you all in luck today.
 I am sharing a delicious Vegan Peanut Butter Chocolate Chip Cake for two today!
 I have created this recipe for Pottery Barn for the upcoming Valentine’s holiday.

-Are you a fan of Valentine's Day?
-I guess that would depend on whether you are single or not, as I didn't care for it when I was single, obviously.
-It always made me feel bummed when everybody around me was getting roses and I wasn't.
+Are you a fan of Valentine’s Day?
+I guess that would depend on whether you are single or not, as I didn’t care for it when I was single, obviously.
+It always made me feel bummed when everybody around me was getting roses and I wasn’t.
 Boo.
-Well, even if you are single, cheer up....because I don't have one, but TWO amazing recipes to share with you today!
-You can look at it this way....either you can share these recipes with your loved one and enjoy as a romantic evening, or just simply devour it all yourself and that could be just as enjoyable as well.
-Right?
+Well, even if you are single, cheer up….because this cake is for anybody and everybody.

 To see the last recipe I wrote for Pottery Barn, check out my Hearty Italian White Bean Basil Soup.
 That one was a huge success and has been so popular with you guys!